Frequently Asked Questions for the Public

 The pharmacist should explain their actions to you and may refer you to another appropriate healthcare provider or service.

 The prices charged for medicines can change from pharmacy to pharmacy.
 Different pharmacies may charge different prices and so it is helpful to discuss the price of your medicines with the pharmacist, and you can check prices with more than one pharmacy.
+In some instances, the pharmacy may need to see the prescription before being in a position to provide an exact price.

 Yes, normally you can use a prescription that is written by a registered practitioner practising in another European Economic Area (EEA) Member State, if it meets certain legal requirements and that the type of medicine is available.